 Natural Treatment Measures

-You can also eliminate these pests at your home naturally.
+You can also eliminate these pests in your home naturally.
 Just follow the tips below.

 - In the early stages of infestation, you can handpick the adult beetles and discard them.